Ivan Foley of Missouri's Platte County Landmark wins Tom and Pat Gish Award for courage, tenacity, integrity in rural journalism

 Institute offers fellowships to Rural Computer-Assisted Reporting Boot Camp

 Computer-assisted reporting skills are an essential part of a good newsroom, but rural journalists often lack access to such training.
-The Institute and Investigative Reporters and Editors offer a fellowship to IRE's Computer-Assisted Reporting Boot Camp, a highly rearded five-day course, thanks to gifts from Daniel Gilbert, a Wall Street Journal energy reporter who won a Pulitzer Prize for the Bristol Herald Courier in 2010 with reporting that used skills he gained at an IRE Boot Camp.
+The Institute and Investigative Reporters and Editors offer a fellowship to IRE's Computer-Assisted Reporting Boot Camp, a highly rearded five-day course, thanks to gifts from Daniel Gilbert, a Seattle Times reporter who won a Pulitzer Prize for the Bristol Herald Courier in 2010 with reporting that used skills he gained at an IRE Boot Camp.
 He donated his $10,000 prize from another contest, the Scripps Howard Awards, The Scripps Howard Foundation matched his gift, and the state of Kentucky matched both gifts.
 Other gifts have boosted the Fund for Rural Computer-Assisted Reporting.
-For more on Gilbert, click here.
+For more on Gilbert, shown at left below with Herald Courier reporter Mike Owens at an IRE-Institute workshop, click here.

 Kate Martin of the Skagit Valley Herald in Mt.
 Vernon, Wash., was the first IRE boot camp fellow.
 Thanks to it, she wrote, "I am no longer at the mercy of my sources to look up a figure or fact for me.
 I can have them send me the source file and work with it on my own."